phone widget

 #CCSO

 The Traffic Unit is one of the most visible parts of the Clay County Sheriff’s Office.
-The members are regularly honored for their achievements and traditionally rank high in both the annual Chief Challenge Competition and the MADD (Mothers Against Drunk Driving) Awards which single out agencies in Florida whose Traffic Units save lives through enforcement, education and innovation.
-These dedicated deputies strive hard to be the best in their field and continuously train both in and out of the classroom to stay current on the most innovative crash investigation techniques and enforcement methods.
+The members are regularly honored for their achievements and traditionally rank high in both the annual Chief Challenge Competition and the MADD (Mothers Against Drunk Driving) Awards, which single out agencies in Florida whose Traffic Units save lives through enforcement, education, and innovation.
+These dedicated deputies strive to be the best in their field and continuously train both in and out of the classroom to stay current on the most innovative crash investigation techniques and enforcement methods.

 Officers on Bikes